BastianBlokland/novus/ide/vscode/README.md

 }
 ```

-Alternatively you can create a task that automatically evaluates files in the background:
+Alternatively you can create a task that automatically compiles files in the background:
 ```json
 {
   "version": "2.0.0",